 As part of the meditation on generating universal compassion, explained in Summer 2008, Geshe Kelsang said:

 In the third stage, we focus on ourself and all animals and we think, “Just as I want happiness but not suffering, so too do all animals.
 In this respect we are all exactly the same.
 Therefore, I must believe that I myself and all animals are equally important.
 My happiness and their happiness, my freedom and their freedom, are equally important.”

 In this way we develop a caring attitude towards all animals, including insects, and we hold this for as long as possible.
 We should practice this every day in many sessions, continually until we cherish all animals, including insects, without exception.

 Geshe Kelsang lovingly picks up the dying wasps on a summer’s day near his window and spends ages blowing mantras on them.
 I don’t know how many of you were at Madhyamaka Centre the year a fly flew into his teacup, and he scooped it out, paused the Je Tsongkhapa empowerment, made a lot of prayers blowing into his hand, and then laughingly but seriously told us that the insect was now in Tushita Pure Land.

 I have more questions than answers when it comes to insects.
 What is our responsibility toward them?
 Are they necessary collateral damage because it is impossible not to harm unintentionally in samsara, as some people say?
-Have you found ways to increase your concern for them without resorting to going around with a cloth over your face and sweeping the path before you like the commendably compassionate but perhaps impractical Jains?
+Have you found ways to increase your concern for them without resorting to going around with a cloth over your face and sweeping the path before you like the admirably compassionate Jains?
 What is to be done about insects?

 But what can little old me do to help all these animals and insects?
 The problem seems insurmountable.